 Common locations are in the lower rear corner of the coaming, in the transom, or in the cockpit sole wall.
 I chose to install the socket inside the starboard lazarette in the teak trim along the cockpit sole.
 This places the socket within easy reach yet it isn’t in the way of using the lazarette and the connection stays dry.
 The cord rests in a small gap in the lid seal.

 Make the electrical connections

 You can connect the socket to any open circuit breaker in your electrical panel.
 The Raymarine manual shows the pinout of the socket for all its connections.
-If you don’t intend to connect the Tiller Pilot to a GPS or chart plotter, you will only need two wires for power and ground.
-Since the NMEA signal and the power circuit can use the same ground connections, adding only one more wire gives you the option so it makes sense to run it at the same time.
+If you don’t intend to connect the Tiller Pilot to a GPS or chart plotter, you will only need two wires, one for power and one for ground.
+Since the NMEA 0183 signal and the power circuit can use a common ground (see below), adding only one more wire gives you that option so it makes sense to run it at the same time.
 Taking the Tiller Pilot’s maximum current draw (1.5 A), round trip distance from the breaker panel, and 3% voltage drop into consideration, I selected 14 AWG triplex cable to make the connections.
 This is also the maximum size wire that the socket will accept.
 The Tiller Pilot should be on its own circuit so that other devices don’t draw too much current when the Tiller Pilot needs it and vice versa.
 I routed the wires to my circuit breaker in flame retardant split loom attached to the underside of the cockpit sole.

 Dial it in